DiEM25 Organising Principles - approved on 2016-09-13,

 Organise DiEM25 Assemblies (Nb. unlike gatherings or events, Assemblies are to be organised by the CC)

-Purport to represent whole cities, regions or countries without the approval of DiEM25’s CC.
-For this purpose, it is expected that they adopt names such as DSC London 1, DSC Barcelona 1, etc. so that when other DSCs appear in the same vicinity they can adopt the names DSC London 2, DSC Barcelona 2 etc.
+Purport to represent whole cities, regions, countries or official policy makers without the approval of DiEM25’s CC.
+For this purpose, they are assigned names such as DSC London 1, DSC Barcelona 1, etc. so that when other DSCs appear in the same vicinity they can adopt the names DSC London 2, DSC Barcelona 2 etc.

 Principles of successful DSC meetings